wiggitywhitney/mcp-commit-story/fictional-user-story.md

 One Minute In

-Bonnie runs mcp-journal init after reading about the tool on Hacker News.
+Bonnie runs mcp-commit-story init after reading about the tool on Hacker News.
 She installs the git hook and makes a small commit.

 ### 3:15 PM — Commit e4b7c9a